dead-claudia/thallium/docs/cli.md

 module.exports = {
     /**
-     * This tells the Thallium CLI what to require to get a Thallium instance,
+     * This tells Thallium what module, in case you're using some sort of
-     * if you are using some sort of module wrapper for it.
-It's also useful if
+     * wrapper for it.
-     * you're using `thallium/core` with a third-party assertion framework.
-     */
-    module: "thallium",

-    /**
-     * This gives Thallium a direct instance to use.
-Note that `module` is
-     * pointless if you use this.
-It's permitted for similar reasons to above.
      */
     thallium: require("thallium"),